Tradesman Pricing Mistakes That Cost Thousands (UK Guide)

 • Maintenance

-If they’re not included in every job, they’re eating into your margin.
+If they’re not included, they eat your margin.

 Mistake #4: Ignoring Tax When Pricing